julientheulier/bouquet-parent/setup.md

-clone the bouquet-parent repository from your bouquet-parent directory execute the build script which will clone all required repositories and launch the maven install. note : the database connector jars will be isntalled in a "drivers" directory.
+clone the bouquet-parent repository from your bouquet-parent directory execute the build script which will clone all required repositories and launch the maven install. note : the database connector jars will be installed in a "drivers" directory.
 ```
 ./scripts/build.sh
 ```